Business Compliance

 Confirmed incidents of corruption and action taken

-• Total number and nature of confirmed incidents of corruption: 1 - In the 2021 reporting year, there was one confirmed incident of corruption.
-The incident is related to business relationships with subcontractors or suppliers and is classified as embezzlement.
-There were no incidents of corruption in relation to clients in the reporting period.
+• Total number and nature of confirmed incidents of corruption: In the 2022 reporting year, there was no confirmed incident of corruption.

 More information on fair competition is available here.